vonovak/react-navigation-header-buttons/README.md

 - TS typings need improvement, plus I'd like to check their validity via the example project which is using TS.
 Please get in touch if you wanna help.
 - missing styling support for material dropdown menu
-- item margins need to be reviewed and polished
+- item margins need to be reviewed and polished; don't hesitate to contribute [this](https://github.com/infinitered/reactotron/blob/master/docs/plugin-overlay.md) should help
 - RTL is not tested
 - ripple effect on Android is not always the same size, this should be fixable in RN 63 [PR](https://github.com/facebook/react-native/pull/28009)